-So far, our analysis has only tangentially addressed the question whether the human toll of the pandemic is relevant for CDS spreads once the economic challenges through lockdowns as well as declining oil prices are taken into account.
-To tackle this question, we use a panel that covers the entire period between January 2014 and June 2020.
-However, instead of estimating (1) on a country-by-country basis over this longer period, we choose a panel estimator which is consistent with (4) and uses both global/regional and country-specific factors to explain CDS spreads.
-Th
+So far, our analysis has only tangentially addressed the question whether the epidemiological severity of affected CDS spreads once the economic challenges through lockdowns as well as declining oil prices are taken into account.
+To tackle this question, we use a panel which is consistent with (4) but over a longer stretch of time.
+Hence, it also uses global/regional and country-specific factors to explain CDS spreads but it covers the entire period between January 2014 and June 2020.

-The analytical appeal behind the proposed empirical strategy is evident: Choosing a panel estimator that explains CDS spread changes through global/regional and country-specific factors—including country-specific factors particularly related to COVID-19—allows us to test the significance of the independent effect of mortality dynamics on CDS spreads.
-If there is no independent effect of mortality on CDS spreads, then this would suggest that there is no “pandemic effect” on CDS spreads.
-In other words, the entire adjustment of sovereign risk pricing over the course of the pandemic would be attributed to traditional drivers such as fiscal space, debt levels, global risk aversion, etc. However, if we observe a significant effect of mortalities on CDS spreads, then this opens up two interpretations, depending on the sign of the coefficient.
+The analytical appeal behind the proposed empirical strategy is evident: Choosing a panel estimator that explains CDS spread changes through global/regional and country-specific factors—particularly epidemiological factors—allows us to test the significance of the independent effect of mortality dynamics on spreads.
+If there is no independent effect of mortality on spreads, then this would suggest that there is no “pandemic effect.”
+In other words, the entire adjustment of sovereign risk pricing over the course of the pandemic would be attributed to traditional economic drivers.
+However, if we observe a significant effect of mortalities on spreads, then this opens up two interpretations, depending on the sign of the coefficient.

-One interpretation of a positive association of mortalities and CDS spreads could be that investors are concerned about imminent intensifications of lockdowns.
-The economic intuition behind this mechanism is as follows: Higher mortality numbers may engender additional lockdowns and a deeper decline in GDP.
-This would increase the need for the government to roll out additional stimulus, which increases the debt burden and thus the likelihood of sovereign default.
+One interpretation of a positive association of mortalities and spread changes could be that investors are concerned about intensifications or extensions of lockdowns.
+The economic intuition: Higher mortality numbers may engender longer or more stringent lockdowns which would increase the need for additional stimulus and the debt burden and thus the likelihood of sovereign default.

-In contrast, a negative association of mortalities and CDS spreads could be interpreted as a positive productivity shock in the eyes of financial market participants.
+In contrast, a negative association could be interpreted as a positive productivity shock in the eyes of financial market participants.
 Specifically, economies with relatively high numbers of mortalities will need to spend relatively less of their productive resources on the elderly in the medium to longer term.
 This would alleviate strains on government finances caused by health and retirement expenses, lowering the expected probably of sovereign default.
 While this may seem like a morally reprehensible interpretation, the economic argument draws on a paper by Young (2005) with the provocative title “The Gift of the Dying: The Tragedy of AIDS and the Welfare of Future African Generations.“ This paper identifies two competing effects of the AIDS epidemic.
-On the one hand, it finds that the epidemic has a detrimental impact on the human capital accumulation of orphaned children as their education is permanently interrupted at the time of their parents’ death.
+On the one hand, it finds that the epidemic has a detrimental impact on human capital accumulation of orphaned children as their education is permanently interrupted at the time of their parents’ death.
 On the other hand, it finds that widespread community infection lowers fertility through both a reduction in the willingness to engage in unprotected sexual activity and by increasing the scarcity of labor and hence the value of a woman’s time.
 The study concludes that the fertility effect dominates even under the most pessimistic assumptions concerning reductions in educational attainment.
-As such, this is an example of a viral disease that despite bringing immeasurable horror upon people may have had some positive long-term effects on future generations.
-As COVID-19 is a viral disease that primarily affects older generations, a somewhat similar mechanism may unfold over the coming years: Specifically, it may be that the relative shrinking of older generations in comparison to the pre COVID-19 period may lead to reduced strains on government budgets and lowered expected probabilities of sovereign default.
+Thus, AIDS is an example of a viral disease that despite bringing immeasurable horror upon people may have had some positive long-term economic effects on future generations.
+As COVID-19 primarily affects older generations, a somewhat similar mechanism may unfold: Specifically, it may be that the relative shrinking of older generations may lead to reduced strains on government budgets and lowered expected probabilities of sovereign default.

 Model